pdtbinh/full-stack-todo-app/README.md

 This is the backend of Todo App.
-The backend handles authentication and sending response for request.
+The backend handles authentication (with Passport) and sending responses for requests.

 Backend is hosted on: https://perntodo.herokuapp.com